Virgin Hotels Las Vegas

+Virgin Hotels Las Vegas is a hotel and casino resort in Paradise, Nevada, east of the Las Vegas Strip.
 The hotel, part of the Curio Collection by Hilton, includes 1,504 rooms.
-The casino portion is known as Mohegan Casino Las Vegas.
-It is operated by Mohegan Gaming and Entertainment, an affiliate of the Mohegan Tribe, making it the first Native American tribe to operate a Las Vegas casino.
-The resort also includes a music venue known as The Theater at Virgin Hotels.
+The casino is 60000 sqft and was originally operated by a subsidiary of the Mohegan Tribe, making it the first Native American tribe to operate a Las Vegas casino.
+The resort also includes music venue The Theater at Virgin Hotels.